Christian Burns (basketball): Professional career

-Coming out of college in 2007, he tried to make the Philadelphia 76ers' summer league roster, but eventually was not picked to join the team.
+Coming out of college in 2007, he joined the Philadelphia 76ers' summer league roster, but eventually did not make the final roster.
 Burns then launched his overseas career, signing with AZS Koszalin from Poland.
 In the following years, he played for teams in a number of different countries including Portugal, Germany, Ukraine, Israel, Italy, Russia, Czech Republic and the United Arab Emirates.
 In the 2010–11 campaign, when playing for Ferro-ZNTU Zaporozhye, he was named the Eurobasket.com All-Ukrainian Superleague Player of the Year.
-He made the Eurobasket.com All-Italian SerieA 1st Team in 2013 and won the 2015 Czech national championship with CEZ Nymburk.
+He made the Eurobasket.com All-Italian SerieA 1st Team in 2013.
+He then played NBA Summer League with Memphis Grizzlies and went on to win the 2015 Czech national championship with CEZ Nymburk.

 Burns obtained Italian citizenship in 2016.
 In 2017, he represented the Italian men's national team at the European Championships.

-On June 20, 2018, the president of Olimpia Milano, Livio Proli, said the club reached an agreement with Burns for 2018–19 season in the Italian LBA.
-On June 28, 2018, Burns officially signed a deal with Milano.
+On June 20, 2018, the president of Olimpia Milano, Livio Proli, said the club reached an agreement with Burns for 2018–19 season in the Italian LBA and also the EuroLeague.
+On June 28, 2018, Burns officially signed a deal with Milano where he won the Super Cup.
 In May 2019, he tested positive for the banned substance Clostebol Metabolita.
 In July 2019, he was cleared by Italy's national anti-doping tribunal.

-On July 4, 2020, he returns to Basket Brescia Leonessa.
-That season Brescia missed the Serie A playoffs and Burns played the Serie A2 playoffs with Napoli Basket helping them to achieve the promotion to the Serie A.
+On July 4, 2020, he returned to Basket Brescia Leonessa.
+That season Brescia missed the Serie A playoffs and Burns was bought on loan by Napoli Basket for the remainder of the playoffs where they won the Championship and achieved promotions to Serie A. Burns was named the final MVP.

+Upon his return to Brescia the following season (2021-22), Brescia set the club record for most wins a row in Serie A. The following season, Burns won the Final 8 Trophy with Brescia.

+In 2022, he signed a two-year extension with Germani Brescia of the Italian Serie A (LBA), where he went on to win the Coppa Italia in 2023.
+He later signed a two-year contract with Pallacanestro Cantù for the 2023–2025 seasons, before being bought out in 2025 by Vanoli Cremona, his current Serie A team.